awsdocs/aws-directory-service-admin-guide/doc_source/microsoftadbasestep3.md

 In this section, you walk through the various post\-deployment tasks necessary for client computers to connect to your domain using the Windows Server on your new EC2 instance\.
 You use the Windows Server in the next step to verify that the lab is operational\.

-## Create a DHCP Options Set for Your Directory<a name="createdhcpoptionsset"></a>
+## Optional: Create a DHCP Options Set in AWS\-DS\-VPC01 for Your Directory<a name="createdhcpoptionsset"></a>

-In this procedure, you set up a DHCP option scope so that EC2 instances in your VPC automatically use your AWS Managed Microsoft AD for DNS resolution\.
+In this optional procedure, you set up a DHCP option scope so that EC2 instances in your VPC automatically use your AWS Managed Microsoft AD for DNS resolution\.
 For more information, see [DHCP Options Sets](https://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_DHCP_Options.html)\.

 **To create a DHCP options set for your directory**